AUTOMATIC1111/stable-diffusion-webui/Features.md

 Make sure you set the appropriate number according to your remaining available ram.

 # Prompt validation
 Stable Diffusion has a limit for input text length.
 If your prompt is too long, you will get a warning in the text output field, showing which parts of your text were truncated and ignored by the model.

-# Png info
+# PNG info
 Adds information about generation parameters to PNG as a text chunk.
 You can view this information later using any software that supports viewing PNG chunk info, for example: https://www.nayuki.io/page/png-file-chunk-inspector

 # Settings
 A tab with settings, allows you to use UI to edit more than half of parameters that previously were commandline.
-Settings are saved to config.js file.
+Settings are saved to `config.js`.
 Settings that remain as commandline options are ones that are required at startup.

 # Filenames format
 The `Images filename pattern` field in the Settings tab allows customization of generated txt2img and img2img images filenames.
 This pattern defines the generation parameters you want to include in filenames and their order.
 The supported tags are: